adonatel/HAR-371-AD/Final Simon/Code/README.md

-In this file, I will expalin some of the key bits of code so that you may understand why some things are set up the way they are.
+In this file, I will explain some of the key bits of code so that you may understand why some things are set up the way they are.

 ![Code1](https://user-images.githubusercontent.com/43252460/117877736-e866d000-b272-11eb-82dd-c9976a62fa8c.PNG)